Vyral/base-template/_posts/2019-01-22-thanking-you-for-an-amazing-year-with-our-referral-contest.md

 **From now until February 28, send us referrals for anyone who is looking to buy or sell a home in 2019.**

-<br>After you send us their name, phone number, and email, you’ll be entered into a prize drawing for a new Apple Watch.
+After you send us their name, phone number, and email, you’ll be entered into a prize drawing for a new Apple Watch.
 Visit [www.ReferTheSalasTeam.com](www.ReferTheSalasTeam.com){: target="_blank"} to enter.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.